 Pulitzer Prize-winning Author Hilton Als Curates an Exhibition of Recent Work by Celia Paul at the Center

-This spring, the Yale Center for British Art will present an exhibition of work by the contemporary British artist Celia Paul (b.
+NEW HAVEN, CT (April 3, 2018) — This spring, the Yale Center for British Art presents an exhibition of work by the contemporary British artist Celia Paul (b.
 1959), curated by the Pulitzer Prize-winning author Hilton Als.
-The forthcoming display, specially selected by Als in collaboration with the artist and a deeply personal testament to their transatlantic friendship, will focus on Paul’s recent paintings (made between 2015 and 2017).
-This selection of Paul’s work will be redolent of her great subjects: memory, family, and the inner lives of women.
+The display, specially selected by Als in collaboration with the artist and a deeply personal testament to their transatlantic friendship, focuses on Paul’s recent paintings (made between 2015 and 2017).
+This selection of Paul’s work is redolent of her great subjects: memory, family, and the inner lives of women.
 Born to missionary parents in Thiruvananthapuram (formerly Trivandrum), South India, Paul’s family returned to their native England before Paul and her four sisters were adolescents; the artist subsequently lived with her parents and siblings in Yorkshire near Haworth, a town made famous by another group of sisters: the Brontës, and which continues to inform Paul’s work.
-This exhibition will be on view at the Center from April 3 through August 12, 2018.
+This exhibition is on view at the Center from April 3 through August 12, 2018.

 “Visionaries such as Celia and her counterparts define a post-Young British Artist (YBA) aesthetic that puts the personal to the forefront.
 Whether drawing from life, or the life of the imagination, she is inspired by the figurative.
 Sometimes the figures are family members, or bodies that the painter invents living and dancing and stretching in scenes based on moments experienced in real life.
 So doing, the artist showcases her interest in the complex and rich relationship between the seen, and the seer,” notes Als.

-Paul says that she only started painting self-portraits successfully when she was in her fifties, reflecting her likeness in a portrait that will also be on view, painted in 2017.
-She had only come to this as a subject recently and notes that as a younger woman she was too self-conscious to render her image truthfully.
+Paul says that she only started painting self-portraits successfully when she was in her fifties.
+A portrait that she made reflecting her likeness in 2017 can be viewed in this exhibition.
+Paul had only come to this as a subject recently and notes that as a younger woman she was too self-conscious to render her image truthfully.

 “Women are so often defined by their appearance, not for who they are, or by their relationship to a man.
 Our place in society is tenuous and shifting, difficult to pin down.
 Women don’t even have a foothold in the history of art, so to represent herself squarely in front of her easel is false, unless there is a lot of intentional humor,” states Paul.
 “I think a woman painter must be particularly conscious of the difficulty of self-representation, and she needs all her wits about her.”